Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 // copy config file to config directory
 $ cp heimdall-config.toml ~/.heimdalld/config/heimdall-config.toml

-// NOTE : Generate ropsten api key if you don't have one.
+//  Generate ropsten api key if you don't have one.
 // Generate API key using: https://ethereumico.io/knowledge-base/infura-api-key-guide
-// Add your api key in ~/.heimdalld/config/heimdall-config.toml under the key "eth_RPC_URL"
+// NOTE: Add your api key in ~/.heimdalld/config/heimdall-config.toml under the key "eth_RPC_URL"
 ```

 Do check the checksums of the files from here: